emrgnt-cmplxty/fermi/docs/0.old/videos/accounts-keys.md

 Note that a smart contract's function may execute these actions as well.
 For instance, a function-call access key could be created for a user, allowing them to call a function `create_my_contract` that programmatically creates a subaccount and deploys a contract to it. `CreateAccount` and `DeployContract` are called from the contract's account, not the signer.
 So while the results of this function-call access key call are more powerful, full access-like Actions, a malicious contract cannot, for instance, delete the signer's account.
 It could only programmatically delete its *own account*.

-Moving on, we take a look at the three types of key storage with Axion.
+Moving on, we take a look at the three types of key storage with Fermi.

 1. Browser local storage (like we saw in Wallet)
 2. Unencrypted file storage (like what happens after `near login` where the key file is stored in the OS's home directory at `~/.near-credentials/`)